When will episode 5 of The Mandalorian be released on Disney Plus?

 Another alternative for those of you on Twitter, if you "like" the tweet below, The Mandalorian Twitter account will notify you when the episode drops, if you want to watch as soon as it's ready.

-Discuss: When will episode 5 of The Mandalorian be released on Disney Plus?
+Discuss: When is episode 5 of The Mandalorian released on Disney Plus?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.